maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 <!-- TOC --><a name="inkeydexp"></a>
 ### `INKEY$`(*dexp*)

 The `INKEY` function returns the ASCII value of the key currently pressed on the keyboard.
 If no key is pressed when it is called, it returns 0.
-In either case, it immediately continues without waiting for user input, unlike `INPUT``.
+In either case, it immediately continues without waiting for user input, unlike `INPUT`.

 `INKEY$` was a later addition to BASIC and mostly used in interactive programs and games.
 The parameter is a dummy and can be left out, along with the parens, so `I$=INKEY$`, `I$=INKEY$()` and `I$=INKEY$(X)` are all valid in RetroBASIC.

 #### Variations:

 BBC BASIC will calculate *dexp* and if it is non-zero, wait for that many 1/100ths of a second for input, instead of continuing immediately.
+This is not currently supported in RetroBASIC.

 The ORIC-1 and ATMOS used `KEY$`.